 Ελληνικά English 中文 Tiếng Việt Català Italiano Euskara العربية Čeština Eesti Galego Español Русский Nederlands Português Norsk (Bokmål) Türkçe Lietuvių ไทย Română Polski Français Bahasa Melayu Hrvatski Deutsch Magyar فارسی हिन्दी Suomi Dansk 日本語 עברית Nynorsk Српски / Srpski 한국어 Svenska Slovenčina Українська Slovenščina

-Malawi (/məˈlɔːwi/, /məˈlɑːwi/ or /ˈmæləwi/; Chichewa: [maláβi] or [maláwi]), officially the Republic of Malawi, is a landlocked country in southeast Africa that was formerly known as Nyasaland.
-It is bordered by Zambia to the northwest, Tanzania to the northeast, and Mozambique on the east, south and west.
-Malawi is over 118,000 km² (45,560 sq mi) with an estimated population of 18,143,217 (as of July 2018).
+Malawi (/məˈlɔːwi, məˈlɑːwi, ˈmæləwi/; Chewa: [maláβi] or [maláwi]), officially the Republic of Malawi, is a landlocked country in southeastern Africa that was formerly known as Nyasaland.
+It is bordered by Zambia to the west, Tanzania to the north and northeast, and Mozambique to the east, south and southwest.
+Malawi spans over 118,484 km² (45,747 sq mi) and has an estimated population of 18,143,217 (as of July 2018).
 Lake Malawi, also known as Lake Nyasa, takes up about a third of Malawi's area.
-Its capital is Lilongwe, which is also Malawi's largest city; the second largest is Blantyre, the third is Mzuzu and the fourth largest is its old capital Zomba.
-The name Malawi comes from the Maravi, an old name of the Nyanja people that inhabit the area.
-The country is also nicknamed "The Warm Heart of Africa" because of the friendliness of its people.
+Its capital is Lilongwe, which is also the country's largest city; the second-largest is Blantyre, the third-largest is Mzuzu and the fourth-largest is its former capital Zomba.
+The name Malawi comes from the Maravi, an old name of the Chewa people who inhabit the area.
+The country is nicknamed "The Warm Heart of Africa" because of the friendliness of its people.